chgallegos/CAPSTONE-mortality-prediction/README.md

 ![Screenshot](https://github.com/chgallegos/CAPSTONE-mortality-prediction/blob/main/resources/screenshots/accuracy.png)

 At the moment, the model is under development and providing an accuracy of 29%.
-Keeping in mind that this is a very initial state for the model, this will be revised by analysing the linear relations of each column to the Y variable.
+Keeping in mind that this is a very initial state for the model, this will be revised by analyzing the linear relations of each column to the Y variable.

 ![Screenshot](https://github.com/chgallegos/CAPSTONE-mortality-prediction/blob/main/resources/screenshots/exploratory_graph.png)